 If you receive Outpatient services, we will file claims to Medicare.
 If you have other supplemental insurance that covers out patient services we will file a claim only AFTER Medicare has made payment.

 If you have insurance coverage (co-insurance) secondary to Medicare, please provide this information to CCMH at the time you are asked to provide insurance information.
 Secondary Insurance policies normally picks up the deductibles and co-insurance that Medicare and other insurance companies fail to cover.

-CCMH participates and accepts Medicaid of Missouri, Iowa, and Kansas.
-This participation allows CCMH to provide and bill for patients from these states, with some restrictions.
-CCMH will verify that Medicaid coverage exists prior to providing such coverage.
+CCMH participates in and accepts Medicaid of Missouri.
+This participation allows CCMH to provide services to - and bill Medicaid of Missouri for - services provided to patients from Missouri.
+CCMH will verify that Medicaid coverage exists prior to providing such services.
 Medicaid and most Medical Assistance programs require that some services receive prior authorization before payment is allowed.
-This may cause a delay in receiving services unless they are of an emergency basis.
+This may cause a delay in receiving services other than those of an emergent nature.

-CCMH is unable to provide services (except in emergency situations) to Medicaid patients from other states other than those listed.
-If you are covered by Medical Assistance sponsored by another state not listed above, a deposit of 50% of estimated charges may be required.
-You may then file the charges yourself to your individual state plan.
+CCMH is unable to provide non-emergent services to Medicaid patients from other states.
+If you are covered by Medicaid or other Medical Assistance sponsored by another state, you may be responsible for any costs related to emergency services provided at CCMH.
+You may then file a claim with your individual state plan for those charges.

 All worker compensation claims shall be verified with the patient’s employer PRIOR to receiving services, unless it is an emergency.
 Pending claims shall be the total responsibility of the patient unless paid by workers compensation insurance.

 If you coverage is through a managed care plan including HMO’s, you will likely need a referral from the health care plan in order to receive coverage at CCMH.

 Your primary care physician may assist you in obtaining a referral from your insurance company.
 We recommend that you check with your plan PRIOR to receiving services.